iagox86/dnscat2/doc/protocol.md

 implement, and to prevent passive eavesdropping.
 Active (man in the middle) attacks are only prevented using a pre-shared secret.

-To summarize, Curve25519 and SHA3 are used to generate a shared symmetric key, which is used with SHA3 and Salsa20 to sign and encrypt all messages between the client and server.
+To summarize, Diffie Hellman and SHA3 are used to generate a shared symmetric key, which is used with SHA3 and Salsa20 to sign and encrypt all messages between the client and server.